- baking parchment

 - Preheat oven to 160˚C/325˚F/gas 3.

 - Sprinkle the dough with almond flakes and sugar grains.
 Press very well.
+Bij doing that the dough will stretch a bit further.
 Place the dough with parchment onto the baking tray.

 - Put the tray on a lower shelf of the oven.
 Bake for 30-35 minutes or until golden brown (at the bottom too).